The Playbook On

 Especially if you're a startup, hire people who will take initiative, are passionate about making a difference against the disease and bring skills beyond their assigned roles.
 With everyone pitching in and adding where they have the most interest, you will be more productive and promote a collaborative culture.

-Lose focus of the patient perspective as your organization grows
+Lose focus of the perspective of those living with the disease as your organization grows

-As your organization grows, create teams focused specifically on fostering a deeper relationship with patients so you never lose sight of their needs and ideas.
+As your organization grows, create teams focused specifically on fostering a deeper relationship with those living with the disease so you never lose sight of their needs and ideas.

 Elevate staff and volunteers’ “superpowers”